MTSSamsioe/sanitas/README.md

 - Schedule session with personal trainer
     - Form works to submit and a session is saved to the database
     - If you have purchased a sesssion with a personal trainer you can see the available sessions.
-You can also see how many sessions you have purchased
+You can also see how many sessions you have scheduled
     - Form validation
         - If you try to schedule a sessions with 0 available sessions you will get a form validation error
         - You try to schedule a session before current time plus one hour you will get a form validation error